-It’s important for all of us — taxpayers and policy makers — to understand basic science concepts to guide smart strategies for health, economy and our environment.
+It’s important for all of us — taxpayers and policymakers — to understand basic science concepts to guide smart strategies for health, the economy, and our environment.
 The problem is getting the fundamentals across in a clear and engaging way.
 My solution combines accurate information with poetic visualization.
 Combining art and story to illuminate the beauty and benefit of genomic and evolutionary science is my passion as an artist and as a responsible citizen.

-To get the art and story right, I study current scientific literature, attend science conferences, and work with scientists to understand their work.
-Then I write, design, and illustrate to explain what they do and why we should care.
-The outcome could be an art exhibit, animated video or interactive eBook.
+To get the art and story right, I study current scientific literature, attend scientific conferences, and work with scientists to understand their work.
+Then write, design, and illustrate to explain what they do and why we should care.